-This pilot project is part of the Institute’s international research which aims to understand how municipal forms of governance can prevent and mitigate violent conflict.Conflict Prevention
+This pilot project is part of the Institute’s international research on City Responsibility: The Role of Municipalities in Conflict Prevention, which aims to understand how municipal forms of governance can prevent and mitigate violent conflict.Conflict Prevention

 The pilot began in March 2015 and has comprised a series of consultations with representatives of the municipality, the police, health experts, the private sector, educational institutions, civil society, young professionals/students and academia.
 Overall, more than 100 people have participated and contributed to the process sharing their experience and joining the different consultations that have been held between March 2015 and March 2016.
 In particular the consultations were aimed at:

 - understanding the changing nature and threat of violence;

 - identifying best practices, demands and challenges of designing and delivering preventive approaches;

 - setting the current priority areas for policymakers and practitioners;

 - identifying recommendations and actionable measures for strengthening policy and practice